elugens/hello-javascript/docs/additional-questions/binary-data-files/blobs.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> The Blob() constructor returns a new Blob object.
-The content of the blob consists of an optional string type (a MIME-type usually), plus blobParts - a sequence of other Blob objects, strings and BufferSource.
+The blob's content consists of an optional string type (a MIME-type usually), plus blobParts - a sequence of other Blob objects, strings, and BufferSource.
 The blobParts is an array of Blob/BufferSource/String values.
-The options argument has two optional object parameters including the type and endings.
+The options argument has two optional object parameters, including the type and endings.
 The Blob type, usually a MIME-type, e.g., text/html.
-The endings parameter is specific to how to interpret newline characters (\n) within the contents if the data is text.
+The endings parameter is specific to how to interpret newline characters (\n) within the contents of the data is text.
 The default value, transparent, copies newline characters into the blob without changing them.
 To convert newlines to the host system's native convention, specify the value native.
 The arguments are similar to array.slice, negative numbers are allowed too.
     </div><br />
   <div><strong className="codeExample">Syntax:</strong> new Blob(blobParts, options);<br />